bensii1609/Birthday-Date-with-Erica/README.md

 # Birthday-Date-with-Erica
-QR code to scan for Erica
+- QR code to scan for Erica
+- June 12th 2026 Plan